 What makes a story one that children will love?
 What are the components that blend and form the structure and beauty of a picture book story?

-In this two-week workshop, participants will explore word by word and image by image how one picture book is made.
+In this two-week workshop with a focus on writing the picture book, participants will explore – by word and image – how one picture book is made.
 Please join author Terry Farish to explore the narrative components that help a picture book sing.